PeterWangIntel/crosswalk-website/zzz_archive-[How-to-use-Crosswalk-Embedding-API-on-Android].md

+*This page has been promoted to the main website at https://crosswalk-project.org/#documentation/embedding_crosswalk.
+Any modifications to the content should preferably be made there, rather than to this wiki page.*

 The Crosswalk embedding API provides a WebView-like view for displaying web pages.
 Unlike a WebView, it provides support for WebGL, plus access to a host of APIs which are not available to a WebView (see [this list](#documentation/apis/web_apis)).

 ## Building your first app with Crosswalk Embedded API